harness/ff-react-client-sdk/README.md

 ### `useFeatureFlags`

-The `useFeatureFlags` hooks returns an object of Flag identifier/Flag value pairs.
+The `useFeatureFlags` hook returns an object of Flag identifier/Flag value pairs.
 You can pass an array of Flag identifiers or an object of Flag identifier/default value pairs.
 If an array is used and a Flag cannot be found, the returned value for the flag will be `undefined`.
 If no arguments are passed, all Flags will be returned.

 > N.B. when rendered in [Async mode](#Async-mode), the default value will be returned until the Flags are retrieved.
+> Consider using the [useFeatureFlagsLoading hook](#usefeatureflagsloading) to determine when the SDK has finished
+> loading.

 ```typescript jsx
 import { useFeatureFlag } from '@harnessio/ff-react-client-sdk'